• Skip to main content

 Below my DIY hanging magazine rack shows off some vintage ornaments.
 You can learn how to make the magazine rack here.

-11. The snowy scene on my sofa table is just a platter with white Dollar Store trees and plastic snow sprinkled in.
+1. The snowy scene on my sofa table is just a platter with white Dollar Store trees and plastic snow sprinkled in.
 That's it.
 O.K., and a garland and a sparkly candle and a white tree.
-This year it might feel like too much to me and I'd probably just have the garland and one other thing.

-12. Vintage metal trucks SCREAM Christmas.
+2. Vintage metal trucks SCREAM Christmas.
 I have no idea why.
 I blame Hallmark movies.
 I can also tell you that this random white truck that I bought at an antique store is one of the most commented on things in my house.
-Everyone love sit and no one really knows why.
+Everyone loves it and no one really knows why.
 So if you can, pick up an antique metal truck if you ever see one.
-If you're impatient Amazon has tons of replica vintage metal trucks.
+If you're impatient I found one truck on Amazon that's similar.
+The Amazon replica truck is 12" long while my vintage truck is 14" long.
+The majority of die-case trucks online are only 7" long so if you want a bit one, make sure you check the size.

 Glue them on presents, put them in bowls, scatter them on tables or bookshelves.